WebAssembly/component-model/design/mvp/WIT.md

 ```

 The `use` target, `types`, is resolved within the scope of the package to an
-`interface`, in this case defined prior.
+interface, in this case defined prior.
 Afterwards a list of types are provided
 as what's going to be imported with the `use` statement.
 The interface `types`
-may textually come either after or before the `use` directive's `interface`.
+may textually come either after or before the `use` directive's interface.
 Interfaces linked with `use` must be acyclic.

 Names imported via `use` can be renamed as they're imported as well: